For even as the body is one and yet has many members, and all the members of the body, though they are many, are one

 My research and advocacy centers around Jesus' assertion in Matthew, "Let the little children come to me."
 In this directive, we are charged to find ways to bring children into the fold of our worship services so that we may all experience Christ together, as a church family.

-For more information on how we can work together to bring this type of transformative worship to your community, head over to my Workshops and Education page.
+For more information on how we can work together to bring this type of transformative worship to your community, head over to my Coaching and Education page.
 Contact me to set up a consultation and planning session.

 What is Waffle Church?